-JPI\$\PPGCNT
+JPI\$ PPGCNT

-Returns the number of pages (on VAX systems) or pagelets (on Alpha and I64 systems) the process has in the working set.
+Returns the number of pagelets the process has in the working set.
 This is a longword integer value.

 JPI\$\PRCCNT

 Returns, as a longword integer value, the number of subprocesses created by the process.
 The number returned by JPI\$\PRCCNT does not include any subprocesses created by subprocesses of the process named in the procnam argument.